 Some critics say Knock Down the House would have been a better movie if it had just focused on the story of AOC but I think it is stronger for also showing us the other candidates, equally passionate, equally bent on changing America, equally dedicated to giving government ‘back to the people’, but women who ultimately did not have the success AOC did and were defeated by corporately backed candidates.

-My son and I talked about what was the most moving scene in the film for both of us.
+My son and I talked about what we agreed was the most moving scene in the film for both of us.
 After Alexandria Ocasio-Cortez is elected to Congress she visits Washington DC and remembers how her father who died in 2008 once took her there and showing her the great monuments in the capital said, “These all belong to us.”

 We have an election coming this fall in Canada and Knock Down the House is a good reminder that indeed our government belongs to us and that we each have an important role to play in determining our country’s future.